And greetings to you music lovers, thrill seekers, and conversationalists all across the bountiful fruited plane.

 But Bush, being the wise and moderate politician that he is, may actually be able to continue his foreign policy despite the opposition of a Democrat Congress.

-So it's well, I'll try to link to this.
+So it's, well, I'll try to link to this.

-It this thing must print to twelve pages.
+This thing must print to 12 pages.

-It uh goes on and on and on.
+It goes on and on and on.

-This this guy is Orson Scott Card.
+This guy is Orson Scott Card.

-I I had not heard of him.
+I had not heard of him.

 I still don't know who he is.

-I didn't Google him last night, I was in a uh in a big hurry.
+I was in a big hurry.

 A quick timeout.

-I mean, this is powerful stuff coming from a Democrat actually says the worst thing that could happen for the future of this country is for his party to take control of uh both houses of Congress.
+Ashley says the worst thing that could happen for the future of this country is for his party to take control of both houses of Congress.

-Quick timeout, folks, back with more after this.
+Back with more after this.

-And by the way, it's not just uh Orson Scott Card who is warning against Democrats uh achieving power, no less than Michael Kinsley today in the Washington Post.
+And by the way, it's not just Orson Scott Card who is warning against Democrats achieving power.

-Uh what would a Democrat House of Representatives under Speaker Pelosi be like?
+What would a Democrat House of Representatives under Speaker Pelosi be like?

-I picked up a new direction for America, the 31-page manifesto released to little acclaim by House Democrats in June.
+The 31-page manifesto released to little acclaim by House Democrats in June.

-By all means read it, but do me a favor and vote first.
+By all means, read it, but do me a favor and vote first.

 He goes on to rip this.